-- Socks navy blue, black, or white crew-length 3" (or higher) socks or stockings - Solid black, gray, navy, forest green or white leggings may be worn under dresses and skorts in cold weather. - Solid black, navy, forest green, or white long sleeve shirts may be worn under uniform shirts in cold weather. - A solid-colored black or brown belt must be worn with pants or shorts (K-1st grade excluded). - Skorts/skirts/dresses must at least fingertip length. - Shoes K-6 solid color sneakers may be worn on all days except formal days.
-No bright colors, light up soles or wheelies. - Shoes Upper School Students must wear solid black or brown, leather/canvas, solid black or brown soles every day.
-They should bring sneakers for PE days. - No boots of any length may be worn.
+- We will be requiring NAVY QUARTER ZIPS FOR ALL AGES with CCA logos for Monday Thursday.
+Students may continue to wear CCA crew neck sweat shirts & hoodies on Fridays. - Socks navy blue, black, or white crew-length 3" (or higher) socks or stockings - Solid black, gray, navy, forest green or white leggings may be worn under dresses and skorts in cold weather. - Solid black, navy, forest green, or white long sleeve shirts may be worn under uniform shirts in cold weather. - A solid-colored black or brown belt must be worn with pants or shorts (K-1st grade excluded). - Skorts/skirts/dresses must at least fingertip length. - Shoes K-6 solid color sneakers may be worn on all days except formal days.
+No bright colors, light up soles or wheelies. - Shoes Upper School Students must wear solid black, brown, gray or white shoes every day. - No Crocs or sandals/flip flops may be worn. - No boots of any length may be worn.